jorol/perl-completions/README.md

 All functions and their arguments were extracted from [Alphabetical Listing of Perl Functions](https://perldoc.perl.org/perlfunc#Alphabetical-Listing-of-Perl-Functions).

-The flow-control keywords were extracted from [Compound Statements ](https://perldoc.perl.org/perlsyn#Compound-Statements).
+The flow-control keywords were extracted from [Compound Statements](https://perldoc.perl.org/perlsyn#Compound-Statements).

 ## Features